-At the time of writing of this document, graduate assistantships include graduate teaching assistantships (GTAs), graduate research assistantships (GRAs) and graduate research assistantship fellowships (GRAFs).
-Definitions and duties for each of these are laid out in the GSA agreement (https://cloudfront.ualberta.ca/-/media/hrs/my-employment/agreements/graduate-student-assistanship-agreement.pdf).
+At the time of writing this document, graduate assistantships included graduate teaching assistantships (GTAs), graduate research assistantships (GRAs) and graduate assistantship fellowships (GRAFs).
+Definitions and duties for each of these are laid out in the GSA agreement.
 The assignment of GTA, GRA and GRAF appointments is made on the basis of academic qualifications and relevant training and experience.

-Teaching assistantships (TAs), including TA and Grader appointments, are awarded by the department to graduate students who either have clear potential or demonstrated ability to perform well in the classroom.
+Teaching assistantships (TAs), are awarded by the department to graduate students who either have clear potential or demonstrated ability to perform well in the classroom.
 TAs assist a faculty member in teaching and may be responsible for portions of class development, seminar preparation and delivery, and holding office hours to answer student questions.